oracle/graal/docs/reference-manual/java/README.md

 - **jargraal**: the Graal compiler goes through the same warm-up phase that the rest of the Java application does.
 That is, it is first interpreted before its hot methods are compiled.
 This mode is selected with the `-XX:-UseJVMCINativeLibrary` command-line option.
 This will delay the time to reach peak performance as the compiler itself needs to be compiled before it produces code quickly.
-This mode allows you to [debug the GraalVM compiler with a Java debugger](Operations.md#troubleshooting-the-graalvm-compiler).
+This mode allows you to [debug the Graal compiler with a Java debugger](Operations.md#troubleshooting-the-graalvm-compiler).

 ## Interoperability